padogrid/bundle-hazelcast-3n4n5-docker-debezium_ksql_kafka/README.md

 - Docker
 - Docker Compose
 - Maven 3.x
+- PadoGrid 0.9.12-SNAPSHOT+ (10/18/2021) - for Hazelcast 5.x only

 ## Building Demo

+:pencil2: This bundle builds the demo enviroment based on the Hazelcast and Management versions in your workspace.
+Make sure your workspace has been configured with the desired versions before building the demo environment.

 We must first build the demo by running the `build_app` command as shown below.
 This command copies the Hazelcast and `hazelcast-addon` jar files to the Docker container mounted volume in the `padogrid` directory so that the Hazelcast Debezium Kafka connector can include them in its class path.